The road to marriage - step by step

 How to apply for a certificate of no impediment to marriage

-The online form consists of both the personal declaration and the statement from your sponsor.
+The online form consists of both the personal declaration and the declaration from your sponsors.
 The statement by the sponsor must be completed by two sponsors/witnesses – one for each of you.
 The sponsor must be a person who knows you.

 It may take some time before you receive the documents you need, so make sure to take care of this well in advance of your wedding.
 See our case processing times.